Music on Thursdays - Online

 ♫ ───────────────────────────────────

-I have been referring to Vilvaldi's works by a numberig system he did not use.
-Like most of these catalogioing numbers they were applied much later.
+I have been referring to Vivaldi's works by a numbering system he did not use.
+Like most of these cataloguing numbers they were applied much later.
 We have had a selection of 10 works in this concert.
-It is there merest dipping of the toe into the works of Vivaldi.
+It is the merest dipping of the toe into the works of Vivaldi.

-Not only is there the remainder of each of the Glorias and operas to be explored, but these RV numbers go as far as 826.
+Not only have we the remainder of each of the Glorias and operas to explore, but these RV numbers go as far as 826.
 Granted some numbers are showing as 'Lost' - but there are still nearly 800 other works for you to explore.

 If, as Thomas Ang did last week, you spot a work that has never been recorded, you now know what to do.
 Be the first to record it.
 Leatherhead is renowned for its firsts.
 Please let us know when it is ready for our audience.

-Even though our concert selection is complete for today I feel we have two unresolved matter remaining.
-In all these numbers, given that today would be Antonio Vivaldi's 343rd birthday,
+Even though our concert selection is complete for today I feel we have two unresolved matters remaining.
+In all these numbers, given that today would be Antonio Vivaldi's 343rd birthday, it might be fun to listen to the work that is numbered RV 343.

-Not only is there the remainder of each of the Glorias and operas to be explored, but these RV numbers go as far as 826.
+Not only have we the remainder of each of the Glorias and operas to explore, but these RV numbers go as far as 826.
 Granted some numbers are showing as 'Lost' - but there are still nearly 800 other works for you to explore.

 If, as Thomas Ang did last week, you spot a work that has never been recorded, you now know what to do.
 Be the first to record it.
 Leatherhead is renowned for its firsts.
 Please let us know when it is ready for our audience.